-Compound returns are returns that you earn on the money you invested and all previous profits, which means your money grows at an increasing rate).
-Keep in mind, investing comes with risk, including the risk of loss and past performance is no guarantee of the future.
-If you’re successful, your 70-year-old self might just look back on 20-something you and be grateful you took the time to learn to invest.
+Compound returns are returns that you earn on the money you invested and all previous profits, which means your money grows at an ever-increasing rate.
+Keep in mind, investing comes with risk—including the risk of loss—and past performance is no guarantee of the future.
+But if you’re successful, your 70-year-old self might just look back on 20-something you and be grateful you took the time to learn to invest.

-Financial planning in your 20s can seem overwhelming at first; there are a lot of people with differing opinions and it’s hard to know where to start.
-This is especially true of investing, but remember that you don’t need to be bringing in the big bucks to be a savvy investor.
+Deciding how to invest money in your 20s can seem overwhelming at first; there are a lot of people with differing opinions and it’s hard to know where to start.
+But remember that you don’t need to be bringing in the big bucks to be a savvy investor.

 Here’s a great first step: separate money into different “buckets” depending on your goal for that money.
-For example, the money you save for a house down payment is earmarked for a different goal than the retirement money you won’t touch for 40 or more years and should therefore be invested differently.
+For example, the money you save for a down payment on your first home is earmarked for a different goal than the retirement savings you won’t touch for 40 or more years, and should therefore be invested differently.

-If you have savings that currently is not working toward a specific financial goal, take some time to think about what goal you’d like to apply it to.
+If you have savings that is not currently earmarked for a specific financial goal, take some time to think about what goal you’d like to apply it to.
 A great first saving goal is to have three to six months of living expenses in an emergency fund.
 After that, it might be good to turn your attention toward retirement savings and investing.

 Once you have outlined some money goals, you could consider setting up your accounts.
 Often, the type of account you open depends on when you need the money.
-It can help to think about financial needs in terms of immediate needs, mid-term needs, and long-term needs.
+When deciding how to invest money in your 20s, it can help to think in terms of immediate, mid-term, and long-term financial needs.

 Food, bills, rent, and everything else you must pay for on a month-to-month basis is an immediate need.
-Often people keep this money—along with a cushion so you don’t overdraft your account—in a checking account, or a cash management account like SoFi Money.
+Often people keep this money—along with a cushion so as not to overdraft their account—in a checking account, or a cash management account like SoFi Money.

 Mid-term money is any money you might need in the next couple of years, such as an emergency fund (so long as you have fast access to this money), travel fund, wedding fund, or down payment savings.